“Ferris, the iron wall of the Union. Oh how you sacrifice for us, to this very day.”

 Nagavanshi did not stir.
 Though she was caught out, she was never cornered.

 “I was acting for the greater good of this nation.
 I came prepared today to divulge a lot of information and make the case for my methods.
 Foreign intelligence is an absolute necessity for modern warfare.
 Without the assets I have put into place, we will become increasingly blind to events in the Empire.
-I shall accept whatever decision our esteemed Premier makes, of course.”
+Already, we failed to ascertain the disarray of the border forces, and their intentions.
+I will not allow such lapses again– but I shall accept whatever decision our esteemed Premier makes, of course.”

 Her voice was sweet as honey.
 She had really turned up the charm for that declaration.